umguec/Decoding-brain-representations/README.md

 ---

-As you can see, the results are not very good.
-One reason is that we are not forcing the reconstructions to be similar to handwritten digits even though we know that they should be similar to handwritten digits.

 To do this, we have to resort to probability theory.
 We reformulate our goal as finding the most probable **x** that could have caused **y**.
 That is:

 argmax_**x** P(**x** | **y**)